 The main objective of your application project is to ensure that it is relevant to your current professional responsibilities.
 Your project should demonstrate how you can apply what you learned at the symposium.
 It is appropriate to demonstrate how you might use what you learned from several program sessions.
 It also is appropriate to complete a more in-depth project based on only one session.

 Note to Pre-professionals: If you are a traditional undergraduate or graduate student completing this course as an elective, your project should demonstrate how what you learned from the program sessions can be applied to your future professional responsibilities.

-Source: Wycoff-Horn, 2011
+Source: Wycoff-Horn

-HED 467/567 Experiential Learning Strategies for Health Education Adolescent Health Symposium Attendance Form
+HED 467/567 Experiential Learning Strategies for Health Education or HED 495/595 Independent Study in Health Education

+Adolescent Health Symposium Attendance Form

-Session Title Signature(s) of Presenter(s)
+of Pres Session Title/ enter(s) Signature(s)

 1.

 2.

 3.

 4.

 5.

-6.

-Submit this form electronically with your application project to mpettit@uwlax.edu or mail it to:

-Dr. G.D.
-Gilmore University of Wisconsin - La Crosse Department of Health Education and Health Promotion 1725 State Street 201 Mitchell Hall La Crosse, WI 54601
+Submit this form electronically with your application project to ggilmore@uwlax.edu or mail it to: Dr. G.D.
+Gilmore University of Wisconsin - La Crosse Department of Health Education and Health Promotion 1725 State Street 418F Wimberly Hall La Crosse, WI 54601